 Job Boardly also includes built-in SEO tools to help your board rank higher in search results.
 Using the structured data it collects, the system generates SEO-friendly URLs, meta descriptions, and JobPosting schema markup, making it easier for U.S.-based boards to rank for targeted queries like "remote React developer jobs in New York."
 Additional features like multi-language support, job alerts, and coupon codes ensure your board has all the functionality needed to attract users and generate revenue.
 With Job Boardly, launching and monetizing a niche job board has never been so straightforward.

-How to Launch a Job Board Without Scraping
+How to Launch a Job Board Without Building Your Own Scraper

-In 2025, creating a fully functional, monetized job board has become easier than ever.
-Thanks to no-code platforms and direct partnerships with employers, you can avoid the pitfalls of traditional scraping methods.
-This approach not only ensures compliance but also provides a stable and scalable foundation for growth.
-By leveraging modern API aggregation techniques, you can build a job board that’s both efficient and reliable.
+In 2026, creating a fully functional, monetized job board has become easier than ever.
+Thanks to no-code platforms and direct partnerships with employers, you can skip the cost and upkeep of building your own scrapers.
+This gives you a stable, scalable foundation for growth while keeping your data sources under control.

 Using Job Boardly's No-Code Platform

-One standout feature is Job Boardly's Magic Aggregator, which automates job imports while staying compliant with regulations.
+One standout feature is Job Boardly’s Job Aggregator, which automates job imports for you.
 Monetization is a breeze with built-in tools like Stripe integration, paywalls, and options for featured listings.
 Plus, the platform includes SEO tools to help U.S.-based boards rank higher in search results, thanks to features like JobPosting schema markup and optimized URLs.
-Pricing starts at $40 per month, with backfill credits costing $0.009 per API call.
-Compared to maintaining custom scraping tools, this is a cost-effective and hassle-free solution.
+Pricing starts at $50 per month, with backfill credits costing $0.012 per API credit and valid for 12 months from purchase.
+Compared with building and maintaining custom scraping tools, this is a cost-effective and hassle-free solution.

 Partnering Directly with Employers and Job Boards